Policies for Acceptance of External Academic Credit

 Credit Evaluation Methods

-Follow this link for the credit evaluation methods used by Southwestern.
+Follow the link below for the credit evaluation methods used by Southwestern.
 It also explains how test score reports or college courses not found on the above tables will be evaluated.
 If the student wishes to contest an initial evaluation, he/she is free to present catalog descriptions and/or course syllabi to the chair of the Southwestern academic department, and seek approval for a change to take back to the Office of the Registrar.